12 Stunning Sedona Hikes with Spectacular Views

 The 2 mile round-trip (6 miles if you do not have a high clearance vehicle as you will have to park at another trail head) is a moderately easy journey with a few steep inclines and scrambling up rocks to get to the ending arch.
 The hike is relaxing (despite the popularity) with plenty of wide open vistas of the gorgeous rock formations.
 Standing on the arch while having someone take your photo on the other end is the number 1 must-do in Sedona: a fantastic souvenir photo that beats any man-made souvenir you will find in the tourist shops dominating Uptown Sedona!

 Distance: 1 mile out-and-back from the main parking lot (requires a high clearance vehicle & is almost always full) or 3 miles out-and-back from the Dry Creek Vista trailhead.

 More info & pics from the Devil’s Bridge hike

 The Cookstove Trail is one of the little known gems in the area, most likely due to the easily missed location along Oak Creek Canyon drive.
-A minuscule trailhead sign does not help matters, not to mention the fact that most tourists are so absorbed with the magnificent views along Arizona’s most scenic drive that it is very easy to miss the sign.
-A peaceful hike with amazing overlooks of the entire Oak Creek region, the Cookstove is a must-do for anyone up for a challenge.
-And a challenge it is, as this hike requires a 0.7 mile steep climb.
+A minuscule trailhead sign does not help matters, not to mention the fact that most tourists are so absorbed with the magnificent views along Arizona’s most scenic drive that it is very easy to miss the trailhead sign.
+Featuring amazing overlooks of the entire Oak Creek region, the peaceful Cookstove hike is a must-do for anyone up for a challenge.
+And a challenge it is, as this hike requires a very steep 0.7 mile climb.